-If you are a programmer, you may spend long periods of time in the same seated, hunched, or “flexed” position.
+If you are a programmer or work on a computer a lot for your job, you may spend long periods of time in the same seated, hunched, or “flexed” position.
 Sometimes, you can get so engulfed in solving a problem that, before you know it, you’ve spent two hours hunched over your keyboard coding away.
 Spending long periods of time like this keeps your shoulders forward, chest muscles flexed, and your upper back muscles stretched in a way that is unnatural for humans.
 This habit can wreak havoc on your posture, and create slouched, rounded shoulders, but programmer posture exercises can help.

 Poor posture has more effects than just aesthetics and neck or back pain.
 Research has shown that poor posture can also affect: